waynodiablo/Oystercard/sequence/remote/day_one.md

 * 9.00 - 9.30 Pairwise introductions
 * 9.30 - 10.00 Welcome to Makers (lead coach)
 * 10.15 - 11.00 Learning at Makers (lead coach)
-* 11.00 - 11.15 Saberr workshop
+* 11.00 - 11.15 Saberr workshop (lead coach)
 * 11.30 - 12.30 Life at Makers/Inclusivity & Diversity (Dana)
 * 12.30 - 13.30 Lunch
-* 13.30 - 14.30 Transitioning to being a Knowledge Worker (Careers) - this could be rescheduled, will announce on the day.
+* 13.30 - 14.30 Transitioning to being a Knowledge Worker (Careers team) - this could be rescheduled, will announce on the day.
 * 14.30 - pairing til close

 ## Rough weekly schedule